HOW TO LIVE A HAPPY LIFE

 AN EXPLANATION (V. 6)

 This verse gives the reason the wicked will not stand on the Judgment Day.
 It is because God knows those who are His.
 Various passages make this clear.
 2 Timothy 2:19 says, “Nevertheless the solid foundation of God stands, having this seal: ‘The Lord knows those who are His,’ and, ‘let everyone who names the name of Christ depart from iniquity.’”
-In John 10:14, Jesus says, “I am the good shepherd; and I know My sheep….”
+In John 10:14, Jesus says, “I am the good shepherd; and I know My sheep, and am known by My own.”
 God knows the character of people and can easily discriminate between the righteous and the unrighteous.
 When the Judgment Day occurs, God will not make mistakes (2 Thess.
-1:7-9).
+1:7-9, Rev. 21:8).

-levitra In conclusion, the righteous are stable, fruitful, and they will receive a reward, while the wicked are unstable, unfruitful, and they will perish.
-The life of righteous people is one of blessedness with a bright prospect, while the life of the ungodly is followed by sorrow and gloom.
-This is because the godly will pursue a path of serving God, and the ungodly will not.
+In conclusion, the righteous are stable, fruitful, and they will receive a reward, while the wicked are unstable, unfruitful, and they will perish.
+The life of righteous people is one of blessedness with a bright prospect, while the life of the ungodly results in sorrow and gloom.
+This is because the godly will pursue a path of serving God, and the ungodly will pursue a way of serving Satan.

 People have a choice about which path they will follow.
 Do you want to be blessed by God?
 We do this by doing the opposite of verse 1.
 We will not walk in the counsel of the ungodly, nor stand in the path of sinners, nor sit in the seat of the scornful.
 We do what verse 2 says.
 We will delight in the law of the Lord, and we will meditate on it day and night.
 The result will be what verse 3 says; we will be like a fruitful tree, which has access to an abundant supply of water.
 We will flourish!